These photos were taken March 6, 2012, the day before Apollo’s heart surgery.

 I’m not willing to make my older kids “raise” their younger siblings and I’m not willing to just do school “here and there” because we’re busy.
 My little ones are at an age where they are so willing and eager to learn.

 The new plan is to send Mordecai, Jubilee, Hezekiah, Avi and Tucker to our local elementary school and keep the older five homeschooling.
 I won’t go into every reason for our decision, but the short answer is, the older five are old enough to stay home if need be and old enough to do a lot of self-directed work.
-Adalia will be at the community college and Tilly and Judah will be doing all of their school work on the computer, so it is only Enoch and Kalina who will be needing my direct supervision for schoolwork.
+Iris will be at the community college and Tilly and Judah will be doing all of their school work on the computer, so it is only Enoch and Kalina who will be needing my direct supervision for schoolwork.

 Mordecai and Jubilee will be in 4th grade (with Mordecai spending time in the “intensive learning room”), Hezekiah will be in 3rd grade, and Avi and Tucker in 1st (with Avi starting out in the “intensive learning room”).